It's simple math. Really.

 The 'when' and 'how' of account management.

-The Office of the Bursar is responsible for the billing and payment process for all undergraduate students.
+The Office of Student Accounts is responsible for the billing and payment process for all undergraduate students.
 Each student has a student account, which summarizes all charges and payments made for University services.
 The transactions in this account accumulate over the entire enrollment period at the University of Dayton.

 For families who would like to spread their payments out over the year, the University currently offers two different low-cost payment plans.

 E-refunding is now the preferred method for refunding Financial Aid excesses to our students.
-To complete the one-time setup for this option, follow the instructions found on the Office of the Bursar homepage.
+To complete the one-time setup for this option, follow the instructions found on the Office of Student Accounts' homepage.

 Adjustments to your schedule may affect your charges and aid so be sure to talk with a financial aid counselor if you must drop a course (or courses).
 Learn more about the University's refund policy.